bohendo/blog-content/reddit/eip999-is-a-bad-idea.md

-# Top 6 reasons why EIP999 is a horrible idea (but only the last 3 matter)
+# Top 6 reasons why EIP999 is a horrible idea (but the first 2 don't count)

 > Seek first to understand, then to be understood